 This PKI disclosure statement is a summary of the Digital and Population Data Services Agency's certificate policy for the social welfare and health care professionals' certificate.
 The prerequisites, application and scope of the Public Key Infrastructure (PKI) certification activities of the Digital and Population Data Services Agency are set out in the certificate policy.
-At practical level, the principles contained in the certificate policy are laid out in the certification practice statement and other procedural guidelines supplementing the certificate policy.
+At practical level, the principles contained in the certificate policy are laid out in the certificate policy.